 Prices for tables on this website are for tables built from our special reserve.

-Lou Irion and Max Greeley buy exceptional logs to cut into lumber or flitches*.
-They keep the wood from each log in a set whose color, figure, and character are, therefore, consistent and extraordinary.
+Lou Irion buys exceptional logs.
+His company, Irion Lumber, keeps the wood from each log in a set of square edged boards, 10-18" wide, whose color, figure, and character are consistent and extraordinary.

 The length, width, and thickness of a set determine its suitability for a given design.
 We can guide you.
 Click to see the matched sets currently in stock at Irion Lumber.

-Max Greeley's Rawoods is a source for pairs of wide thick flitches* with natural edges that are bookmatched*.
-These we can use for our Mitchell Trestle tops.
+We have sources for pairs of wide thick slabs with natural edges that are bookmatched.
+These we can use on our Mitchell Trestle bases or with custom bases.

 To bookmatch is to "open" two flitches or boards that were face to face in the tree and place them side by side.